swichers/github-utils/README.md

 nano config/local.config.yml
 ```

-Add your GitHub API key.
+Add your GitHub API key and organization name.

 ## Usage

-Run `./gh-user-convert` for a list of available commands.
+Run `./bin/gh-utils` for a list of available commands.